nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

 ### Close
 [Close]: #close

 This syscall manually closes a file descriptor.
-After calling this, any attempt to read/write the file descriptor pointed to the other end would fail.
+After calling this, any attempt to read/write the file descriptor pointed to the other end would fail, so closing a single file descriptor, essentially closes the entire pair of pipes.
 After using close, there are four typical situations:

 - close writer, and then try to write data to writer through `ckb_write`.
 In this case `ckb_write` will fail and return error(6).
 - close writer, and then try to read data from reader through `ckb_read`.
 In this case if there is unread data in Pipe, ckb_read will execute normally; otherwise, it will return error(7).